 HERE was at the outset considerable diversity of pattern among the governments of the colonies.
 As time wore on, the diversity lessened, and one great type becomes visible in all.
 There is a Governor appointed by the King.
-There is a Parliament chosen Parliament holds the purse-strings. by the people.
+There is a Parliament chosen by the people.
+Parliament holds the purse-strings.
 The Governor applies for what moneys the public service seems to him to require.
 Parliament, as a rule, grants his demands; but not without consideration, and a distinct assertion of its right to refuse should cause appear.
 As the Revolution drew near, the function of the Governor became gradually circumscribed by the pressure of the Assemblies.
 When the Governor, as representing the King, fell into variance with the popular will, the representatives of the people assumed the whole business of government.
 The most loyal of the colonies resolutely defied the encroachments of the King or his Governor.
 They had a pleasure and a pride in their connection with England; but they were at the same time essentially a self-governing people.
 From the government which existed before the Revolution it was easy for them to step into a federal union.
 The colonists had all their interests and all their grievances in common.
 It was natural for them, when trouble arose, to appoint representatives who should deliberate regarding their affairs.
-These representatives required an executive to give practical effect to thei pose for 1 aros A was the system proce the at the c She m her in presen refuge Virgin to be si her joy The ent gov Pilgrim politic. to his an adventu rest." this den despotic unhappy a bitter them, and govern th well, on h land, that them sett (687)
+These representatives required an executive to give practical effect to their resolutio pose was calle for life, but for arose the Amo At first Vin was English a the King's co system was it proceedings th the affairs of t the colonies.
+She maintaine her in his exil presented by t refuge in Virg Virginia refuto be subjected her joy knew The New E ent governme Pilgrims, as politic, elected to his authorit adventure upc rest."
+Every this democrat despotic Jam unhappy reign a bitter feelin them, and the govern themse well, on his pa land, that he them settleme (687) EARLY GOVERNMENT.